cleverage/eav-manager/Documentation/Cookbooks/translations.md

             label: Couleur
 ```

-Doing so result in translating all attributes named `descritpion` or `color` on the whole project, whatever family they are in.
+Doing so result in translating all attributes named `description` or `color` on the whole project, whatever family they are in.

 > Note : family translation overrides global translation.